open-horizon-services/demo-in-a-box-edgelake/README.md

 * `make`
 * `vagrant`

-Additionally, this must be run on an `x86_64` architecture machine.
+Additionally, this must be run on an `x86_64` architecture machine running a Debian-based OS such as Ubuntu.

 ## System Configurations